 All courses are informed by the University’s Learning and Teaching Strategy 2015-2022.

 Throughout the course, you'll develop skills in independent reading, research, analysis, and writing and when you are not attending lectures, seminars, workshops or tutorials, you'll continue to learn through independent study.
 Typically, this will involve reading primary texts, and critical and contextual books and journal articles.
 You'll undertake research in the library and online, preparing for seminars and other study opportunities, and for assignments and examinations.

 Your module tutors will give you reading and other tasks to complete in preparation for time spent in class.

-If you are taking the Individual Study module in your third year, (this is compulsory for single honours students) you will undertake independent research.
-This will be supervised by a member of the teaching team, who will meet with you regularly to help develop and guide your project.
+If you are taking the ‘Dissertation Foundation’ and ‘Dissertation’ modules in your third year, (these are compulsory for single honours students), you will undertake independent research on an author or topic of your choice.
+This project will be supervised by a member of the teaching team, who will meet with you regularly to help develop and guide your research.

-Each week during semester time your overall workload will typically consist of 9 contact hours, 3 hours of directed study and 18 hours of independent learning/assessment activity.
+Each week during semester time your overall workload will typically consist of 9 teaching hours, 3 hours of directed study and 18 hours of independent learning/assessment activity.

 We aim to nurture your passion for literature, enrich and extend your reading skills, and support your individual academic journey every step of the way.Susan CivaleEnglish Literature Programme Director

 Assessment is by a combination of coursework assignments and end of-module exams.
 The former range from short critical skills assignments to longer academic essays and, in the final year, an opportunity for individual study based on your research interests.
 Some module options are coursework only (i.e. no exam), some involve a ‘takeaway’ exam, and others involve assessment via work on online discussion boards.
 This wide variety of assessment methods is designed to help you extend your knowledge, deepen your understanding, and develop your skills in research, analysis, debate and writing.